 Major Microfilm Collections

-This guide is a list of the major microfilm collections in Sprague Library.
-All are housed in the Multimedia Resources Department.
+A list of the major microfilm collections in Sprague Library, Multimedia Resources Department.

 American Colonial Reports (Microfilm no. 98)